AriFordsham/GHCWiki/sebastian-and-simon.md

   - I see there is https://gitlab.haskell.org/rae/haskell as a starting point, but it seems to focus entirely on static semantics.
 But probably the document to complete?

 - !2218 Unlifted data types
-  - #17521: Introduces top-level unlifted bindings for data con wrappers of nullary constructors, which appear to have been properly tagged.
-    - `IND_STATIC` and unlifted top-level bindings are fundamentally incompatible: The former doesn't allow tags, the latter needs the tag
-    - So it's not enough to augment interface files with tagging info (cf. #17004/!1530), because we can never apply it to `IND_STATIC`
-    - Hence we have to get rid of `IND_STATIC` altogether.
-At least for unlifted bindings, but then we can also do it for lifted ones.
-Andreas has an idea in https://gitlab.haskell.org/ghc/ghc/issues/16831#note_217397: Simply export the thing that we eventually point to, so that the indirection is eliminated at compile-time already.

 # Pattern-match checking